-- 1 Lemon cut in 6 parts
+- 1 Lemon cut into 6 parts.

 Preheat the oven to 400°F. Lightly coat 2 QT Casserole Karahi Pan with 1 tablespoon melted butter, or 6 Oyster Shells

-Combine the crab and bread in mixing bowl with parsley, Old Bay, pepper, and hot sauce.
+Combine the crab and bread in mixing bowl with parsley, Old Bay, pepper, and hot pepper sauce.
 Drizzle in 1/3 of the melted butter and mix well.

 Add the mayonnaise and mustard and continue to mix until thoroughly combined.
 (Classic Crab Imperial Béchamel Sauce is substituted for Mayonnaise)

 In the small mixing bowl combine the Italian breadcrumbs and 1/3 of the melted butter.

 Add the crab mixture to the 2 QT Casserole and spread evenly (mound in Oyster Shells or in Ramakins).
 Scatter the buttered crumbs on top.

 Bake uncovered in the oven until bubbling and slightly browned, 12 to 15 minutes.

 Serve hot with Lemon Wedges